 The Market Approach to Valuation

 The market approach is based on the principle of substitution.
 Methods under the market approach include the Guideline Publicly-Traded Company Method and the Guideline Transaction Method.
-The fundamental basis of the market approach is predicated on the theory that the fair market value of a closely-held company can be estimated based on the price investors are paying for stock of similar, publicly-traded or privately-held companies.
+The market approach is predicated on the theory that the fair market value of a closely held company can be estimated based on the price investors are paying for stock of similar companies.
 This is done using ratios that relate the stock prices of the public companies to their earnings, cash flows, or other measures.
 By analyzing the financial statements of analogous companies and then comparing their performances with those of a subject company, the appraiser can judge what price ratios are appropriate to use in estimating the market value of the entity.

-For example, an examination of market multiples may give a perspective on the types of buyers, demand, and rates of return for a given entity in a given industry.
-Keep in mind, however, that multiples are specific to that transaction and point in time and are not always appropriate to apply to every company due to a multitude of company-specific risk factors, including management, clientele, market share, and financial condition.
-As such, a market approach methodology may be best applied as a sanity check to other values derived from other methods, such as a method under the income approach.
+For example, examination of market multiples may give a perspective on the types of buyers, demand, and rates of return for a given entity in a given industry.
+Keep in mind, however, that multiples are specific to that transaction and point in time.
+They cannot be applied to every company due to a multitude of company-specific risk factors, including management, clientele, market share, and financial condition.
+As such, the market approach may be best applied as a sanity check to values derived from other methods, such as a method under the income approach.

 The Asset Approach to Valuation